Road Trip Through Indiana

 - My very own county, Henry County, is filled with great food, basketball (including the Hoosier Gym), and Summit Lake State Park!

 - Thistlewaite Falls in Richmond, Indiana offers a fun waterfall.
 The entire Wayne County area is rich in history, good food, great coffee, and historical underground railroad landmarks.
+And an affordable visit for families!

 - Cambridge City, along the Old National Road, is known for luxury loft accommodations, antiques, and giant cinnamon rolls.